danm1n/whyEskom/apk/README.md

 ## Trobule installing?

-Make sure you have **allow unknown sources** checked in settings, otherwise you wont be able to install app.
+Make sure you have **allow unknown sources** checked in settings, otherwise you wont be able to install the app.